upalchowdhury/cosmos-app/README.md

       7. Module manager is used for registering msg service and grpc services.
       8. SDK also has appCodec to handle data serde and convert to []bytes
       9. Starport CLI is used for installing dependencies, type and proto definition and compiling to tendermint binary.
 It can also be used for tesing simulation of the blockchain app.
+#### Workflow
+A typical blockchain developer workflow looks something like this:

+- Start with proto files to define Cosmos SDK messages
+- Define and register queries
+- Define message handler logic
+- Finally, implement the logic of these queries and message handlers in keeper functions